 One thing I love about camping is the food!
 The slower pace that often comes with camping means more time to focus on the simpler things in life…spending time with family or friends, taking a walk, hike, or boat ride, relaxing by a campfire, and most importantly, making delicious food!

 If you’re ready to start planning for your next paleo-friendly camping trip, you’ve come to the right place!
-Below are some of my favorite recipes to make over the fire or on a grill that won’t break your grain-free, gluten-free, dairy-free, paleo diet.
+Below are some of my favorite paleo recipes for camping to make over the fire or on a grill that won’t break your grain-free, gluten-free, dairy-free, paleo diet.

 *This post contains affiliate links.
 We may earn from qualifying purchases when you click on the links.
 This is at no cost to you.